-Most taxpayers affected by the Act will no longer qualify to itemize their deductions.
-That doesn't mean they all should stop tracking their medical, real estate tax, mortgage interest and charitable contributions.
+Most taxpayers no longer qualify to itemize their deductions as a result of the Act's increased standard deduction.
+That doesn't mean taxpayers should stop tracking their medical, real estate tax, mortgage interest and charitable contributions.
 Many taxpayers will still be close to itemizing their deductions so a year where they incur unexpected medical expenses or a significant increase in charity could put them over the new standard deduction threshold.
-Also, many of those items will still affect the Wisconsin income tax return.
+Also, many of those items qualify as deductions or credits on the Wisconsin income tax return.